steel1990/tga2png/README.md

 API
 ========
 ### tga2png(fromPath|buffer, [savePath])
-* fromPath: tga 文件路径，这个参数也可以传读取文件的buffer
+* fromPath: absolute path of the tga file, or the Buffer
-* savePath: 保存png的路径，不传将返回png文件的buffer
+* savePath: path to save the png, it's optional
-* return: Promise
+* return: promise

 Example
 ========